Molecular-Nanophotonics/TrackerLab/README.md

 return features, image
 ```
-The name of your function has to match the tab name in `TrackerLab.ui`.
+The name of your function has to match the `tabName` in `TrackerLab.ui`, `MyDetection` in the above case.
 The default arguments of the function are the frame number `i`, a 2D array `image` containing the image and two line plot items `lp1` and `lp2` for the overlay.
-The argument `args` contains the values of your input widgets defined by their object name.
+The argument `args` contains the values of your input widgets that can be accessed by their `objectName`.